 Nefertiti's Daughters - Female street artists are on the front lines in the fight for freedom in Egypt today.

-One evening in the 1980s, Qiu Fu, a leading clown-role actor in 20th-century Sichuan opera, is killed in an accident and must reluctantly set off for the Ghost City.
+A New Old Play - One evening in the 1980s, Qiu Fu, a leading clown-role actor in 20th-century Sichuan opera, is killed in an accident and must reluctantly set off for the Ghost City.

 Northern Light - A beautiful and candid portrait of the American working class experience set against the backdrop of a town's snowmobile race.